pranigopu/learningKubernetes/4_kubernetesViaAks.md

 **NOTE 2**: Unlike pods, services are persistent, i.e. their data is preserved even if the cluster is restarted.
 Hence, though the pods they expose are destroyed upon restarting the cluster, the services retain the names of the pods they were meant to expose.

+#### More on the expose command
+A service can expose any resource within the cluster, not just pods but also ReplicaSets, deployments, etc. The general structure of the command is...

+`kubectl expose <resource type> <instance name or names> --type=<type of service> --port=<port number for exposure> --name=<service name chosen>`

+**NOTE**: When exposing objects that abstract the pods involved (such as ReplicaSets), the service used is configured to expose an application (with the specific pods being abstracted as endpoints).

 ### ReplicaSets
-(**_Repeat of a section in the discussion on Kubernetes architecture's basic concepts_**)
+(**_Includes a recap from the discussion on Kubernetes architecture's basic concepts_**)

-A ReplicaSet (RS) is a Kubernetes object that acquires and maintains (by creating or deleting) a specified number of replicas of specific container(s) within a node or cluster.
+A ReplicaSet (RS) is a resource object that acquires and maintains (by creating or deleting) a specified number of replicas of specific container(s) within a node or cluster.
 It is used to guarantee the availability of a specified number of identical containers (hence, identical instances of the application(s) running on the containers).

 The purpose of a ReplicaSet is to maintain a stable set of running replicas of a container (i.e. running instances of an application) at any given time. _Note that each replica of a container is also a container itself, and like all containers in Kubernetes, each replica is wrapped in a replicated pod_.
 In practice, we provide a container image for the ReplicaSet to replicate; the container is created and replicated by the ReplicaSet according to the way we define the ReplicaSet.